HomeTech NewsWhy Google May Need a New Chip Strategy for Future Pixels?

 Competitors like Qualcomm and Apple continue to push the envelope in silicon development.
 Qualcomm’s latest Snapdragon chips boast significant performance gains, tighter AI integration, and advanced on-device processing features.
 Apple’s processors excel in power efficiency and raw performance, making them benchmarks for the industry.

-Google’s decision to limit spending on Tensor chips, targeting a $65 cost for the Pixel 11’s processor, highlights the budget constraints.
-By comparison, Snapdragon and Apple processors cost over $100 per unit, allowing for more advanced features and better performance.
+Google’s decision to limit spending on Tensor chips, targeting a $65 cost for the Pixel 11’s processor, highlights real budget constraints.
+By comparison, Snapdragon and Apple processors cost over $100 per unit, allowing for more advanced features and better overall performance.

 Is Tensor Worth the Investment?